nauthx/CERN-Kubernetes-Project/README.md

  Observe the nginx logs, which should show every time we hit the URL.

  What was observed that different pods were handling the request, meaning there wasn't just one pod in charge of handling the request but all of them as a form of load balancing!

+## Week 3 - Configuring persistent storage on the pods and updating the config map dynamically.

+Task:
+	Create a persistent storage in the deployment to be seen by all the pods and have a script to be executed namely every 3 seconds to update the current time on the website by using the date function.

+	The idea is to mention the path of the persistent storage in the deployment so all the pods created by the deployment know where to look for persistent storage.

+	And inside the persistent storage we provide the script to run so that if a pod dies, the script is carried on by the other pods.

+## Week 4 - Falco/GitPod

+Summer Student Lectures in the morning until noon

+Falco/GitPod Research Phase:

+Please refer to FalcoDoc, falcoreview.md, gitpodreview.md.

+## Week 5 - Falco

+Summer Student Lectures in the morning until noon

+In depth research of Falco and Falco rules

+## Week 6 - Falco Installation

+Summer Student Lectures in the morning until noon

+Attempting to install Falco

+## Week 7 - Falco Installation/Medical Leave for 3 days

+Summer Student Lectures in the morning until noon

+Medical leave from Monday until Wednesday

+After countlessly trying to install Falco, we came to the conclusion that it is not possible to install falco due to the images we work here with at CERN. and the task is now carried by some other team.

+## Week 8 -  Preserving Client IP in Drupal logs

+Summer Student/Open Lab Lectures in the morning until noon

+Please refer to LogsIssue

+## Week 9 - Add Visibility for Intranet/Internet switching

+Open Lab Lectures in the morning until noon

+Please refer to VisibilityIntranetInternet

+## Week 10 - Stability tests for critical Drupal websites (chaos engineering)

+Trying to install Gremlin/Litmus/Chaos Monkey to simulate failures in the clusters.
+WIP